CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/example-scale-configuration/mettler-toledo.md

 ## Introduction

-To correctly configure a weight scale, it is required to create a Template and assign it to the weight scale.
+Creating a template and assigning it to the weight scale is essential for proper configuration.
 Next, you must choose a work mode for the scales and assign the Template to the scale work mode.

 :::note
     This section was created based on the MettlerToledoICS429 model configuration.